PipedreamHQ/pipedream/COMPONENT-GUIDELINES.md

 #### Rate Limit Optimization

-When building a polling source, cache the most recently processed ID using $.service.db whenever the API accepts a “since_id” (or equivalent).
+When building a polling source, cache the most recently processed ID or timestamp using `$.service.db` whenever the API accepts a `since_id` or "since timestamp" (or equivalent).
 Some apps (e.g., Github) do not count requests that do not return new results against a user’s API quota.

+If the service has a well-supported Node.js client library, it'll often build in retries for issues like rate limits, so using the client lib (when available) should be preferred.
+In the absence of that, [Bottleneck](https://www.npmjs.com/package/bottleneck) can be useful for managing rate limits.
+429s should be handled with exponential backoff (instead of just letting the error bubble up).

 ### Webhook Sources